Founder & President

 Ted worked at Cox Media Group for 20 years leading sales teams in Atlanta, West Palm Beach and Austin TX.
 He was also involved in the startup of Cox Interactive Media, the company’s first digital division selling ad placements on all of Cox media properties.
 Ted attended the University of Georgia and majored in Speech Communication.

 As Editorial Director of The 100 Companies, Jan Schroder works with members on developing and producing digital marketing content for their eNewsletters and oversees the editorial and production process.
-She is an award-winning writer and editor, author of several books and has written more than 1,000 blog posts.
+She is an award-winning writer and editor, author of several books and has written more than 1,200 blog posts.
+She is also the Travel Editor for The Atlanta 100, a weekly publication with a circulation of 35,000.

 She has several years of editorial and social media experience at magazines and newspapers and was formerly managing editor at Travelgirl magazine.
 Her corporate work includes the writing and editing of columns, eNewsletters, magazines, blogs and books for a variety of clients.